BDSM: Prevalence

-BDSM occurs among people of all genders and sexual orientations, and in varied occurrences and intensities.
+BDSM occurs among people of all genders and sexual orientations, and in varied occurrences, practices, and intensities.
 The spectrum ranges from couples with no connections to the subculture outside of their bedrooms or homes, without any awareness of the concept of BDSM, playing "tie-me-up-games", to public scenes on St. Andrew's crosses at large events such as the Folsom Street Fair in San Francisco.
 Estimation on the overall percentage of BDSM-related sexual behaviour varies.

 Alfred Kinsey stated in his 1953 nonfiction book Sexual Behavior in the Human Female that 12% of females and 22% of males reported having an erotic response to a sadomasochistic story.
 In that book erotic responses to being bitten were given as: